4513ECHO/fetch-web-novel/README.md

   -h, --help    show this help message and exit
-  -N, --narou   set the destination website to 'Shosetsuka ni Narou' -H, --hameln  set the destination website to 'Hameln'
+  -N, --narou   set the destination website to 'Shosetsuka ni Narou' -H, --hameln  set the destination website to 'Hameln' -J, --toSJIS  create a file in Shift-JIS format
 ```

 | オプション   |        |